Meitinger/SharePointSnapIn/README.md

 The above code creates a list field that is filled with all direct subordinates and that replaces the SharePoint field.
-If instead you wanted the user to just have his or her subordinates as suggestion, you could do something like this:
+If instead you wanted the user to just have his or her subordinates listed as suggestions, you could do something like this:

     private class State
     {